evenbekkedal/robin-mocap-demo/README.md

 All of the following patches has been created in Max/Msp.
 Max/Msp Runtime 6.0 or higher is required for running some of the patches.
 This can be downloaded [here](http://cycling74.com/downloads/runtime/).
-Some *external-objects* are included in the project folders, such as *OSC-route*, *eM_genverb* & *jit.freenect.grab*.
-If you are experiencing trouble you might want to look at Max/Msp’s [search path](http://cycling74.com/docs/max5/vignettes/core/search_path.html).
+Make sure the folder «Robin MoCap Demonstrasjonmateriale 2013» is added to Max/Msp’s [search path](http://cycling74.com/docs/max5/vignettes/core/search_path.html).
 Some image & 3D model files are also included.

 The material currently focus on two types of motion capture hardware, reflected in the subfolders on the top of the folder hierarchy: